riptano/cloud-external-driver-docs/docs/connectJavaDriver.md

 Connecting to your database with the DataStax Java driver
 =========================================================

-Use the DataStax Java driver to connect to your database created using the DataStax Cloud console.

 Use the unified DataStax Java driver to connect to your Apollo database and begin building your own application.

 You add a repository and dependencies to the pom.xml file for your project to download the appropriate .jar files for the Java driver and make them available to your code.
 Additionally, you implement a `ConnectDatabase` class to initialize the DSE Java driver.